sydneysegal/final/README.md

 9. **_ANSWER: Napa (100% at Kolbe Academy in 2012), Riverside (100% at Applied Scholastics Online Academy in 2013), Alameda (100% at Muhammad University O in 2003 and 2004), Marin (100% at North Bay Christian Academy in 2001), Santa Cruz (97.22% at Santa Cruz Waldorf in 2010)_**
 10. Important to note that the schools are different sizes... some religious...

-### List the 3 counties (of the schools) with the lowest MMR vaccination rates from 2000 to 2015.
+### List the 3 counties (of the schools) with the lowest DTP vaccination rates in 2014.
 1. Use StudentData.csv in Google Sheets

 ### Which years had the lowest average vaccination rates for each vaccine?
-Highest exemption rates?
 1. Use StudentData.csv in Google Sheets

 ### How did the total number of students with vaccine exemptions change over time, from 2000 to 2015?
 Personal medical exemptions vs. belief exemptions?